HenrySwanson/math-mondays/_posts/2018-09-24-monskys-theorem.md

 *Proof*: First, we establish a lemma: a triangle $T$ is trichromatic iff its faces have an odd number of purple segments.

+This is easy to see if there are no vertices lying on the faces of $T$: a trichromatic triangle has exactly one purple segment, and otherwise, it has zero or two.

-This is because, if we delete vertices lying on the faces of $T$, it won't change whether the number of purple segments is even or odd.
-And of course, since we're not touching the corners, it can't change whether $T$ is trichromatic or not.
-This relies on the first property of Sperner colorings: that no face can use all three colors.
-If the face contains green at all, then it can't ever have purple segments, as it must omit either red or blue vertices.
-This is also true if the face is monochromatic.
+We can reduce to this case by deleting vertices that lie on the faces of $T$.
+We claim that this won't change whether the number of purple segments is even or odd.
+And of course, since we aren't touching the corners, it can't change whether or not the triangle is trichromatic.
+Consider some vertex on a face of $T$.
+If that face contains green at all, then by the first property of Sperner colorings, it can't ever have purple segments, as it must omit either red or blue vertices.
+Monochromatic faces also present no concern, because they also cannot have purple segments.
 The remaining cases are shown below:

 ![Illustration of the cases](/assets/monsky-delete-purple.svg){:width="100%" height="auto"}

-Thus, we can reduce to the case where $T$ has no vertices lying on its faces.
-But from here, the casework is easy: a trichromatic triangle has exactly one purple segment, and otherwise, it has zero or two.

 ---